Vyral/scott-hoffman/_posts/2021-02-16-what-5-things-can-help-or-hurt-your-credit-the-most.md

 {% include youtube.html %}

-<p style="text-align: center;"><em>Here’s what makes up your credit score and how they can hurt or help you.</em></p>
+<p style="text-align: center;"><em>Here’s what makes up your credit score and how it can either hurt or help you.</em></p>

 There are five key components that determine your overall credit score or rating.
 Here’s a rundown on each of them and how they can hurt or help your score:

 **1\.
 Payment history.** This composes 35% of your score and reflects whether you have made payments on time or not.
-Missing payments or late payments will have an adverse impact on this part of your score.
+Missing payments or late payments will harm this part of your score.

 **2\.
 Credit utilization.** This is 30% of your score.
 It’s a measure of the amount owed in relation to the amount available.
 A person might have a $4,000 outstanding balance on a $20,000 limit.
 This would be considered acceptable at a 20% ratio.
 Owing $15,000 on a $20,000 balance would be a 75% ratio and negatively affect this part of your score.